Our Story

 We are driven by a strong desire to help disadvantaged children receive a good education.
 Read more to find out how we arrived here.

-With solid roots and family in South Africa and now a sound foundation in Germany, my vision was to connect these two countries on a totally different level.
-My aim is to create a platform where German residents (and Europeans) can donate to South African charities with no second thought or doubt!
-Through building trusted relationships, a sound verification process and clear open reporting, my aim is to become the trusted partner for a small number of carefully selected South African charities providing the largest impact.
+With solid roots and family in South Africa and now a sound foundation in Germany, her vision was to connect these two countries on a totally different level.
+The goal is to create a platform where Germans and Europeans can donate to South African charities with no second thought or doubt!
+Through building transparent and trusting relationships, backed by a sound verification (due diligence) process and clear open reporting, Sawabona Africa e.V. aims to become the trusted partner for carefully selected southern African charities.

 Poverty and unemployment in South Africa continue to rise despite the number of charities in operation.
 This is compounded by the stories of corruption in South Africa, and charities doing good honest work are suffering as a result due to reduced funding.

-I hope you will join me on my journey to transform the lives of the less privileged in South Africa.
-A huge thanks for my fellow trustees who share this vision and have believed in me.
-Without their support, encouragement and advice Sawabona Africa would still be a distant dream.
+We hope you will join us on our journey to transform the lives of the less privileged in South Africa.
+A huge thanks to everyone who shares this vision and believe in us.

 Our motivation